How much can you claim?

 As per the regulations, it is the responsibility of your Tour Operator (travel agency) to ensure that the hotel, suppliers and services during your package holiday are of a reasonable standard to ensure the health and safety of their customers.

 The FCO recommends that you take out travel insurance before going on holiday, which will cover you for a range of potential emergency costs that could crop up while you are on holiday.
-An insurance claim on your own travel insurance is not the same as a claim for holiday illness compensation.
+Insurance claims on your own travel insurance are not the same as holiday illness compensation claims.
 You can make a claim on your travel insurance to cover you for medical costs while you are abroad, for example, if you are required to pay for hospital care.
 A compensation claim, however, is a claim against the person responsible, for an award of damages.
 Although this claim will go through the defendant’s insurer, and is not affected by your decision to have taken out travel insurance.

 Each holiday sickness case is unique and we take pride in handling cases with thoroughness and care.
 Depending on the severity of your illness and the evidence available, it could take anywhere from 6 months to several years for settlement.
 Although we can’t give a set duration for a case, we will be able to give you a rough time frame based on our experience in dealing with these types of claim.
 This will only be an estimate and can change depending on the evidence we find as we progress your case.